GitHubsberg/nginx-tomcat/README.md

             proxy_pass http://127.0.0.1:8080/;
          }
 ```
-here we are telling nginx to proxy_pass all requests to "/" for all requests to Tomcat.
+essentially we are telling nginx to proxy_pass all requests to Tomcat.

 Now on the tomcat side we have in server.xml a definition for every virtual host we will handle.
 If you look
 at `Server/Service/Engine` you will see definitions for four different hosts.
 Lets look at one of those: